miniSOWAD/We-Eat/README.md

 ✅

-Create listings
+Create listings and proposals

-❌

-✅

-✅

-✅

-Submit proposals

-❌
+—

 ✅